megha2603/company-attrition-analysis/README.md

 A Power BI report that analyzes employee attrition and highlights key drivers, high-risk segments, and trends.
 Built for HR/People Analytics to support data-driven retention strategies.

 > Report file: **Company_Attrition_Analysis.pbix**
-> (If your file is named differently, rename it for consistency.)

 ---